HigueraLab/Higuera_Shuman_and_Wolf_2021_PNAS/README.md

-## Data, code, and figures from "Rocky Mountain subalpine forests now burning more than any time in recent millennia"
+## Data, code, and figures from "Rocky Mountain subalpine forests now burning more than any time in recent millennia," PNAS, 2021.

 ## Overview